Scalable One-Pass Optimisation of High-Dimensional Weight-Update Hyperparameters by Implicit Differentiation: Additional Results

 \subsubsection{Accuracy of Hypergradients}

-We use this same experimental setting to evaluate the accuracy of our approximate hypergradients.
+We use this same experimental setting to evaluate the accuracy of our approximate hypergradients, but disable learning rate clipping so as to allow the natural behaviour of each algorithm to be displayed. .
 Our approximate and exact settings are only guaranteed to be trying to compute the same hypergradient at the very first hyperparameter update, so we consider this time step only.
-Using those first hyperparameter updates from 50 random initialisations of hyperparameter and model, we compute the absolute error of the approximate hypergradient (\emph{Ours$^\text{WD+LR+M}$}) as a percentage of the exact hypergradient (\emph{Diff-through-Opt}), then plot the means of these errors in Figure~\ref{fig:AnalyticalToyHypergradients}.
+Using those first hyperparameter updates from 50 random initialisations of the hyperparameters and model, we compute the absolute error of the approximate hypergradient (\emph{Ours$^\text{WD+LR+M}$}) as a percentage of the exact hypergradient (\emph{Diff-through-Opt}), then plot the means of these errors in Figure~\ref{fig:AnalyticalToyHypergradients}.

-Notice our learning rate hypergradients do not exhibit any particularly strong trends over the meta-hyperparameters we consider, but our approximate weight decay hypergradients seem to benefit from a shorter update interval and higher look-back distance.
-Some of the latter average proportional errors are large; a closer examination of the error distributions reveals these hypergradients have heavy tails at high errors.
+Notice our learning rate hypergradients do not exhibit any particularly strong trends over the meta-hyperparameters we consider, but our approximate weight decay hypergradients seem to benefit from a shorter look-back distance.
+Some of the latter average proportional errors are large; a closer examination of the error distributions reveals these cells have outlying results at high errors.
 We hypothesise that the generally very small weight decay coefficients present more opportunity for numerical computational error than the generally larger learning rates, in which case hypergradients for different hyperparameters may have markedly different accuracies.
+Indeed, the apparently quantised errors in the learning rate hypergradients indicate precision truncation is influencing the results of this study.
 However, our previous coarser studies suggest that, despite being approximate, our method does not suffer catastrophically from inaccurate hypergradients.